sindresorhus/copy-file/readme.md

 Type: `string`\
 Default: `process.cwd()`

-Base directory when you use relative path to the source, destination paths.

-`cp-file` finds the source file from this path, and copy it to this directory.
+When your source, destination path are relative, `cp-file` basically finds out the source, destination paths from the path you executed the process (`process.dir()`)

+You can change this base path to which path you want.

+This ensures `cp-file`'s behavior be same regardless of your path executed the process.

+When your source, destination path are not relative, this option is ignored.

 ##### directoryMode